-Indiana Code 20-33-5 provides state assistance for breakfast, lunch, and textbook rental to families who apply and qualify.
+Indiana Code 20-33-5 provides state assistance for breakfast and lunch to families who apply and qualify.
 Each year before the start of school, applications are made available to every Nineveh-Hensley-Jackson United School Corporation registered household.
-Applications are available at yearly registration, on the NHJ Corporation website, upon request, and at all of our school offices.
+Applications are available on the NHJ Corporation website, upon request, and at all of our school offices.
 A completed application must be returned to the

 Director of Food Service, 802 S. Indian Creek Drive, Trafalgar, IN 46181 for processing.
 Please call (317) 878-2106 with any questions regarding your application.
 Apply before school starts or as soon as your situation warrants.
 Parents are responsible for all cafeteria charges made prior to an application's approval.
 Completing an application does not ensure approval.
 A letter of approval or denial will be mailed to the applicant's home address as soon as the application is processed.
-Textbook rental costs for approved students are free.
-Since the state does not cover the entire cost of textbook rental, the school's textbook funds must cover this.
-A letter requesting the amount not paid by the state will be sent to qualifying households.
-This is only a request and is not required to be paid.